 I signed up with them (despite having read some horrible reviews) because their customer support was great.
 Well, I was deceived.
-I realized later on that I must have been talking to friendly salespeople whose only goal was to get customers to sign up.
-They are not knowledgeable IT support who’ll be there for me post-sale.
+I realized later on that I must have been talking to friendly salespeople whose only goal was to convince people to pay up.
+They are not knowledgeable IT support who’ll be there for you post-sale.

 After onboarding, they made tweaks that broke my website, didn’t complete my transfers, auto-debited my credit card for extra service fees that weren’t properly explained to me.

 I then encountered InMotion customer support agents who were just ..the absolute worst!
-Some of them were rude and arrogant, which gave me the impression that they only cared about people signing up and swiping their cards.
-The moment your refund period expires, they just won’t bother about your concerns anymore.
+Some of them were rude and arrogant, which gave me the impression that they really just care about people signing up and swiping their cards.
+The moment your refund period expires, you become the least of their concerns.

 Save yourself the trouble, guys.
 Run away from InMotion Hosting as fast as you could.

 And then I tried out Squarespace because everyone’s talking about Squarespace.

 Squarespace is not a hosting provider per se.
 It’s a blog content management system that takes care of your hosting for you.
 Pretty convenient, if I do say so myself.
 A little bit on the pricey side too.

 Once again, willing to make the investment, I migrated all of my content over there.
 I started working on the design and getting used to the new environment.
 I liked the simplicity of it all at first so I went beyond the 14-day trial period and paid the full subscription too.